-- Funded by an Australian Research Council Discovery Project grant (DP160100255) for 2016-2018, this project explores how corporate and securities law mechanisms can be used to incentivise private sector transition to clean energy sources and business practices.
+- Funded by an Australian Research Council Discovery Project grant (DP160100255) for 2016-2019, this project explores how corporate and securities law mechanisms can be used to incentivise private sector transition to clean energy sources and business practices.
 There is considerable scope for the private sector to contribute to cutting greenhouse gas emissions and transitioning energy systems to low-carbon, clean energy sources so as to avoid catastrophic climate change impacts on Australian businesses, communities and the environment.
 There is also increasing recognition by Australian companies across all sectors of the importance of managing risks associated with climate change.
-This project will evaluate how existing corporate law tools (such as reporting and disclosure requirements, shareholder actions and director’s duties) can and are being used to motivate companies to adopt clean energy practices; and whether there are options for law and governance reforms to promote greater uptake.
+This project evaluates how existing corporate law tools (such as reporting and disclosure requirements, shareholder actions and director’s duties) can and are being used to motivate companies to adopt clean energy practices; and whether there are options for law and governance reforms to promote greater uptake.

 - Professor Jacqueline Peel

 Dean, Penn State Law and School of International Affairs

 Dr Anita Foerster was a Senior Research Associate at MLS on the project between 2016 - 2018.
 She is currently based in the Monash Business School as a Senior Lecturer

 Professor Jacqueline Peel takes part in an expert panel on climate change risk.

 Convened jointly by the Australian Academy of Science and the Australian Academy of Law on 22 August 2019 at the Federal Court in Sydney.

 Workshop on Trends in Climate Litigation: Public, Private and Global